 Homeschools in Texas are considered private schools, so there is no regulation on the number of days per year that private schools must be in session or the number of days a student must attend.
 Students who transfer from home schools should receive the same treatment as those who transfer from non-accredited private schools.
 Early childhood services in each district cover children up to mandatory school age, but this depends on when the student transitions from one program to another.
 Yes, according to the Texas Works Handbook for TDHS, students who study at home are eligible to receive TANF benefits.
 These policies also state that homeschooled students who enroll in a public school must receive the same treatment as all students who transfer from non-accredited private schools.
 Homeschooled graduates who are candidates for EMT certification are subject to the same standards as public school graduates.
 You are eligible to apply for exemption from jury service if your homeschooling child is under 12 years of age.

 It's important to ensure that your student retires before homeschooling begins and that homeschooling begins as soon as your student retires to prevent the public school from counting your student as absent and filing charges for truancy.
 The THSC Special Counsel provides assistance to homeschooling parents who are involved in custody disputes.
 This benefit allows them to consult with the Special Counsel in order to protect their homeschooling rights in non-pre-existing custody cases.
 Because Texas law considers homeschooling to be a type of private school (Texas Education Code 5.001 (6-a)), U. S. Department of Education regulations apply.

-These programs are very beneficial to many families and often allow families to build highly personalized “hybrid” forms of education in which the student takes part of their school at home and part through the cooperative or other program.
+This means that homeschooled students can participate in federal student aid programs such as Pell Grants and Federal Work Study.
+Finally, there are several cooperative programs available for homeschoolers in Texas.
+These programs are very beneficial to many families and often allow them to build highly personalized “hybrid” forms of education in which part of their schooling takes place at home and part through the cooperative or other program.